toptal/davinci-github-actions/.changeset/eleven-carrots-talk.md

 Please remember to add the nescessary permission to the service account of the repository have access to Google Artifact Registry.
 Example: https://github.com/toptal/gcp-configuration/pull/149/files

-for more informartion please consult: https://toptal-core.atlassian.net/wiki/spaces/CI/pages/1310785878/Technical+documentation#How-to-migrate-service-accounts-on-GHA-to-WIF
+For more informartion please consult: https://toptal-core.atlassian.net/wiki/spaces/CI/pages/1310785878/Technical+documentation#How-to-migrate-service-accounts-on-GHA-to-WIF